 Ages 4 (Pre-K) – Grade 1**

 Four one-week camps (dates listed below)

-Celebrating its 22nd year, Musical Jamboree invites young children to explore musical concepts through experiences close to home and far away.
+Celebrating its 23rd year, Musical Jamboree invites young children to explore musical concepts through experiences close to home and far away.
 The program is designed for children’s active participation in a relaxed, child-centered, developmentally-appropriate musical experience.
 Grouped by age and grade level, campers spend their mornings rotating among three classrooms which provide opportunities for singing, playing Orff instruments (barred and percussion), creating ensembles, listening to live and recorded music, playing musical games, interpreting music through creative movement, dramatizing stories, and making crafts linked to the daily theme.
-Each activity room is supervised by an Early Childhood Music Educator and an adult assistant (over 18 years).
+Each classroom is supervised by an Early Childhood Music Educator with an adult assistant.
 A mid-morning break provides outside playtime, weather permitting.
-Families will receive daily electronic activity pages containing information on the day’s events and ideas for continuing the theme at home.
-Each Friday, there is a Family Time at the end of the morning during which the children share their favorite activities from the week.
+Families will receive daily electronic activity pages containing information on the day’s events and ideas for continuing the themes at home.
+Each Friday, there is a Family Sharing Time at the end of the morning during which the children share their favorite activities from the week.

 Each session runs for one week and offers a different theme.
-Families may choose to sign up for any number of weeks (see fee schedule below).
+Families may choose to register for any number of weeks (see fee schedule on next page).
 Daily themes listed below are as of the brochure print deadline and may be revised slightly prior to the start of camp; however, the weekly themes will not change.

 Musical Jamboree will be held at the Unitarian Universalist Congregation of Princeton, located on Cherry Hill Road just off Route 206, only 5 minutes from the Westminster Choir College campus and downtown Princeton.
 All classrooms are air-conditioned with adjoining privacy bathrooms.
 Directions will be sent in the confirmation packet.